adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/recipes.md

 This section is dedicated to exploring various common recipes for push notifications and how we can achieve those recipes through cross-platform code.

+!!! warn "Incomplete Section"
+    This section is incomplete and still in progress.
+Please do not rely on any information within this section.

 ## Marketing Push

 The most common requirement for push notifications is to alert users of a special offer or other marketing information.
 The general idea is that